 There is no treatment available to treat age-related diminished ovarian reserve, even no preventive measure can control DOR.

-Fertility preservation is an essential step to pursue pregnancy in women with DOR who wish to have their own baby.
+Fertility preservation is an essential step to pursue pregnancy in women with DOR who wish to have their baby.

-Fertility preservation process involves cryopreservation of the oocytes collected from the intended mother and store them in the egg bank for future use.
+The fertility preservation process involves cryopreservation of the oocytes collected from the intended mother and store them in the egg bank for future use.

-An ovarian superovulation can also be applied by injecting hormones in women to assist in ovulating multiple eggs.
+Ovarian superovulation can also be applied by injecting hormones in women to assist in ovulating multiple eggs.

 These eggs are collected in the IVF clinic and the viable fresh eggs can be used directly for creating an embryo.